hoijui/projvar/README.md

-A CLI ([Command-line Interface]( https://en.wikipedia.org/wiki/Command-line_interface)) tool tath extracts a base set of meta data properties from a given, digital project, using various sources.
+A CLI ([Command-line Interface]( https://en.wikipedia.org/wiki/Command-line_interface)) tool that extracts a base set of meta data properties from a given, digital project, using various sources.

 ## Example scenarios